taifok/webiny-js/README_POC.md

 Note that this PoC is done in the `webiny-js` repo and not in an actual `create-webiny-project` project.
 But this is essentially the same thing, since our repo mimics the `create-webiny-project` project, so all files should be in the same place.

-# Prerendering pages based on published CMS content.
+# 1. Prerendering pages based on published CMS content

 To achieve this - we've added the following.